packnback/site/packnback.github.io/content/blog/programming_languages.md

 ### [Nim](https://nim-lang.org/)

-- performance - 4.5/5
+- performance 4.5 / 5
-- security 4/5
+- security 4 / 5
-- stability 1/5
+- stability 3 / 5
-- simplicity 3/5
+- simplicity 3 / 5
-- popularity 2/5
+- popularity 1 / 5
-- bus-factor 1/5
+- bus-factor 1 / 5
-- fun 5/5
+- fun 5 / 5

-total 20.5/35
+total 21.5 / 35

 Nim is an amazingly fun language, it performs extremely well from my tests, I think it is a shame that till now it was not more adopted... however it is obvious to me that if the creator lost interest the project would grind to a total halt, which may be a reason for the lack of adoption.

-The macro system seems amazing, I immediately used it to eliminate boilerplate making safe bindings to libsodium as a test enjoyed the process a lot.
+The macro system seems amazing, I immediately used it to eliminate boilerplate making safe bindings to libsodium as a test and definitely enjoyed the process a lot.

-Reading github issues, I stumbled across many half done plans from 2013-2016 that show the project has some great ideas, but not enough man power.
+Reading github issues and the forum, I stumbled across many plans from 2013-2016 that show the project has some great ideas, but not enough man power.
 Reading the forum shows questions I had, asked by others, half answered and still undocumented.

 Nim really does feel like the speed of C with the ease+fun of python.
-A positive sign is the commit frequency is increasing over time, the effect system also looks unique and useful.
+A positive sign is the commit frequency is increasing over time, but the project is far from mainstream.

 ### [Rust](https://www.rust-lang.org)

-- performance - 5/5
+- performance 5 / 5
-- security 5/5
+- security 5 / 5
-- stability 4/5
+- stability 4 / 5
-- simplicity 2/5
+- simplicity 2 / 5
-- popularity 3/5
+- popularity 3 / 5
-- bus-factor 4/5
+- bus-factor 4 / 5
-- fun 4/5
+- fun 4 / 5

 total 27/35